 West Texas in the years after the Civil War is an uneasy meeting ground of two cultures, one white.
 The other native American.
 Elvis portrays Pacer Burton.
 The son of a white rancher (John ...
 See full summary »

 Andy (Pat Boone) is an arrogant pop singer about to be divorced by his wife (Barbara Eden) who treats his staff badly.
 On the same night he starts a job at a theater in Los Angeles his ...
 See full summary »

 Comedy about the proverbial genie who comes out of a bottle (a table lamp in this instance) to serve his new master.
 The only problem is that instead of helping his master, the genie (Burl ...
 See full summary »

 Story of a Navy ship with a captain obsessed with catching a fish, a singing executive officer wanting to get married, and an Indian with a turkey as a pet.
-A few laughs with Pat Boone as the hopeful suitor, Barbara Eden as his girl, and Buddy Hackett assigned to Boone to stay out of the captain`s way.
-Certainly not a Mister Rogers competitor!
+With Pat Boone as the hopeful suitor, Barbara Eden as his girl, and Buddy Hackett assigned to Boone to stay out of the captain's way.

 I saw this movie in my childhood and still remember some of the most funniest scenes till date!